Back to Library

 104

-Punishment for murder committed by a person already serving a life sentence.
+Prescribes the punishment for murder committed by a person who is already serving a life sentence, offering a choice of death or natural life imprisonment.

 105